Alternative Education Programs

 Newport News, Hampton Cities, and Poquoson Cities; York and Williamsburg/James City Counties

-- Focus: The school offers a rigorous academic and intensive behavior modification program in a business setting for 185 long-term suspended and expelled students in grades 4-12.
-The program is based on a projects-oriented curriculum with computer use as an integral part of the instructional program.
+- Focus: The school offers a rigorous academic and intensive behavior modification program in a business setting for 500 long-term suspended and expelled students in grades 3-12.
+The program is based on a project-oriented curriculum with computer use as an integral part of the instructional program.
 Students work in study teams to facilitate inquiry-based academic work.
 Conduct rules require students to conform to a strict dress code.
+A key change to the program for the next year is the addition of GED (General Education Development) preparation courses for over-aged students who have accrued too few credits to graduate.
+Students participating in GED preparation versus a credit-based curriculum will meet ISAEP requirements prior to sitting for the official GED exam.
+A second change is that assignment periods will be issued in days rather than marking periods as a means to address attendance issues.
+Students will be assigned for 45 days versus a particular nine week grading period.
+Students will be required to attend the academy for the full 45 days, and missing days will extend the period of the placement.

 - Contact: Michael Evans, Executive Director of School Leadership